xuqingyu/PowerGenome/example_system/settings_documentation.md

 type: dict

-description: A nested dictionary with keys from `model_regions`, and values that are a key: value pair of the resource name (from EIA) and the number of clusters to create within that region.
+description: A nested dictionary with keys from [model_regions](#model_regions), and values that are a key: value pair of the resource name (from EIA) and the number of clusters to create within that region.
 This parameter lets you set a different number of clusters for a resource within a specific region.
 You can specify a value of 0 to drop a resource from within a region, which is useful when only a few generators exist and they have extremely high heat rates according to EIA data.

 ### alt_cluster_method